Straight Corporation: Inverness

 Longman Airfield was built in 1933 for Highland Airways to serve Orkney and Wick, with services starting on 8 May.

 The corporation took over the management of the airfield in 1937, forming Inverness Airport Ltd and Inverness Aero Club.
 After considerable activity during WWII, the airfield reopened, mainly for BEA services, but closed in 1947.

 Ipswich

 Ipswich Airport was the third airport taken over by Straight Corporation, in February 1936.
 Ipswich Airport Ltd managed it and took over Ipswich Aero Club which was already established.
-A new terminal building was designed by Henning and Chitty, and opened on 9 May 1938, with an official opening ceremony on 9 July.
-It became a Grade 2 listed building in 1996.
+A new terminal building was designed by Hening and Chitty, and opened on 9 May 1938, with an official opening ceremony on 9 July.
+It became a Grade II listed building in 1996.

 The CAG scheme was adopted here, and in 1939 No 45 E&RFTS was established.

 The corporation established an engine workshop in 1939, which worked for the corporation's own fleet and took on outside work.